| Home | News | The letter to CEOs. Please, please help

 No one, with a shred of decency, could fail to be horrified by Richard and Dorsen’s situation.
 The film educated me to the fact that I own products which have a backstory of child labour and human rights abuse.
 In response to this, I created a website and began fundraising.
-This is a knee jerk reaction to the distress I feel about unwittingly participating in these human rights abuses.
 Individuals, like me, can raise a little money to aid Congolese artisanal and child miners*, but it’s a drop in the ocean.
 Fundraising needs to be sustained on a large scale.

 Due Diligence failures have allowed companies to exploit artisanal miners and child labourers in the DR Congo.
 Granted, the issue is frighteningly complex; but while governments and corporates struggle to find a way to address and resolve human rights abuses in artisanal cobalt mines - years go by.
 This time, moment by moment, is occupied by people who suffer in order to survive.
 As you know, these workers damage their physical and mental health, suffer harsh, hazardous, sometimes lethal working conditions for pitiful financial reward.
 We all know this is wrong.